- Which A-level subjects should I choose?

 - Do you offer places through Clearing or Adjustment?

-- Where can I find advice on studying in the UK and the impact of the referendum?
+- Where can I find advice on studying in the UK and the impact of the UK leaving the EU?

 Which A-level subjects should I choose?

 You should check carefully the requirements of your chosen course.
 Beyond this we would not wish to be prescriptive: you yourself, with your current teachers, are better placed than we are to choose subjects based on your interests and aptitude.
-The Russell Group of Universities, which includes Oxford, has published some recommendations of subjects that are good preparation for any subject, which you may find useful, but these are not meant to exclude other subjects in which you are interested and can expect to do well: the only A-level that will not be considered part of any conditional offer is General Studies (or General Studies and Critical Thinking for Medicine).
+The Russell Group of Universities, which includes Oxford, has a website, Informed Choices, that you may find helpful.

 Is there a minimum requirement at AS-level?